T

 shopping

-Oaxaca's largest market, offering a more local and intense shopping experience.
-Find everything from produce and textiles to crafts and street food.
+Oaxaca's largest and most vibrant market, offering a true immersion into local life.
+You'll find everything from fresh produce and food stalls to crafts and clothing.

 ~90 min